ejstover/GreatMigration/README.md

 ## Hardware Conversion

-This page parses Cisco `show tech-support` files and lists Juniper replacements.
+This page parses Cisco `show tech-support` files and lists user specified Juniper or other OEM replacement models.

 1. **File area** – drag text files into the drop zone or click **Choose files** to open the hidden file selector.
 2. **Clear** – removes all uploaded results.